 (iv)"Asian-Pacific Americans" which includes persons whose origins are from Japan, China, Taiwan, Korea, Burma (Myanmar),Vietnam, Laos, Cambodia (Kampuchea), Thailand, Malaysia, Indonesia, the Philippines, Brunei, Samoa, Guam, the U.S. Trust Territories of the Pacific Islands (Republic of Palau), The Commonwealth of the Northern Marianas Islands, Macao, Fiji, Tonga, Kirbati, Juvalu, Nauru, Federated States of Micronesia, or Hong Kong;

 (v)"Subcontinent Asian Americans" which includes persons whose origins are from India, Pakistan, Bangladesh, Bhutan, the Maldives Islands, Nepal or Sri Lanka;

 (vii) Any additional groups whose members are designated as socially and economically disadvantaged by the Small Business Administration (SBA) at such time as the SBA designation becomes effective.

 Small Business Concern: With respect to firms seeking to participate as DBEs in U.S. DOT -assisted contracts, a small business concern is as defined in Section 3 of the Small Business Act and in the Small Business Administration (SBA) regulations 13 CPR Part 121; which business does not exceed the cap on average annual gross receipts specified in U.S. DOT regulation 49 CPR Section 26.65(b ).

 Personal Net Worth: Means the net value of an individual's assets remaining after total liabilities are deducted.
-As used herein, the personal net worth of each individual owner of a DBE applicant firm must not exceed $750,000, excluding the individual's ownership interest in the applicant firm and the individual’s equity in his or her personal, primary residence.
+As used herein, the personal net worth of each individual owner of a DBE applicant firm must not exceed $1.32 million, excluding the individual's ownership interest in the applicant firm and the individual’s equity in his or her personal, primary residence.